 What is House Building Advance?

-House Building Advance (HBA) is offered to employees of the Central Government with an aim to provide assistance in the construction or acquisition of houses/flats.
+House Building Advance (HBA) is offered to employees of the Central Government to assist in the construction or acquisition of houses/flats.
 The scheme was first launched in 1956 in the form of a welfare measure.
 The Ministry of Urban Development is the nodal Ministry for implementing the same.
-The Ministry also formulates the rules pertaining to House Building Advance.
+The Ministry also formulates the rules about House Building Advance.

 HBA is provided to all permanent or temporary employees with service of 10 continuous years or more.
 The respective departments are given the power to sanction House Building Advance to employees based on the existing rules.

 HBA is associated with a simple interest from the date of payment of the advance amount.
 The interest amount is calculated based on the outstanding balance on the last day of the month.
 The interest rate on HBA is between 6% and 9.5% and is based on the loan amount.